 Administration of the Student Support

-Since 1972 when Oberlin College received its first SSS grant funded by the US Department of Education, the office of Student Academic Services has administered a grant that provides a special services to students (US citizens) whose parents did not complete a 4-year US college degree, whose families qualify under the federal low-income guidelines, and to students with disabilities.
+Since 1972 when Oberlin College received its first SSS grant funded by the U.S. Department of Education, the Office of Student Academic Services has administered a grant that provides a special services to students (U.S. citizens) whose parents did not complete a four-year U.S. college degree, whose families qualify under the federal low-income guidelines, and to students with disabilities.
 These services include instruction and monitoring for academic success, special programming and assigning peer liaisons to eligible first year students.